 Yoga to Develop Your Awareness: Distinguishing between Pain and Sensation

-That is why it is important to develop “sensation granularity,” the ability to distinguish between different types of sensations with more accuracy.
+That is why it is essential to develop “sensation granularity,” the ability to distinguish between different types of sensations more accurately.
 If you learn to do this, your brain will be less likely to interpret stress as hunger or the sensation of muscle contraction as pain.

-The best way to do this is to direct our focus to our bodies and pay very close attention to the sensations that arise.
+The best way to do this is to focus on our bodies and pay close attention to the sensations that arise.
 At first, it might be difficult to distinguish between pain and sensation, but the more we practice awareness, the easier it becomes.

 The simple yoga practice below encourages you to pay close attention to your body’s response to each movement.
-It helps you identify specific movements that cause pain (if any), and differentiate between pain and normal sensations.
-It also allows you to start with small movement and then to gradually expand the range to ease your body and brain into movement without causing alarm.
+It helps you identify specific movements that cause pain (if any) and differentiate between pain and normal sensations.
+It also allows you to start with small movements and gradually expand the range to ease your body and brain into movement without causing alarm.
 It reminds you to be kind to your body and treat it like you would a dear friend—with or without pain.

 Educated as a school teacher, Olga Kabel has been teaching yoga for over 14 years.
 She completed multiple Yoga Teacher Training Programs but discovered the strongest connection to the Krishnamacharya/ T.K.V.
 Desikachar lineage.
-She had studied with Gary Kraftsow and American Viniyoga Institute (2004-2006) and received her Viniyoga Teacher diploma in July 2006 becoming an AVI-certified Yoga Therapist in April 2011.
-Olga is a founder and managing director of Sequence Wiz- a web-based yoga sequence builder that assists yoga teachers and yoga therapists in creating and organizing yoga practices.
+She studied with Gary Kraftsow and the American Viniyoga Institute (2004-2006) and received her Viniyoga Teacher diploma in July 2006, becoming an AVI-certified Yoga Therapist in April 2011.
+Olga is the founder and managing director of Sequence Wiz- a web-based yoga sequence builder that assists yoga teachers and yoga therapists in creating and organizing yoga practices.
 It also features simple, informational articles on how to sequence yoga practices for maximum effectiveness.
 Olga strongly believes in the healing power of this ancient discipline on every level: physical, psychological, and spiritual.
-She strives to make yoga practices accessible to students of any age, physical ability and medical history specializing in helping her students relieve muscle aches and pains, manage stress and anxiety, and develop mental focus.
+She strives to make yoga practices accessible to students of any age, physical ability, and medical history, specializing in helping her students relieve muscle aches and pains, manage stress and anxiety, and develop mental focus.